 Okay, back to the lesson.

 Nevermind, I just spent the last 20 minutes scrolling through his channel and then I watched him eat a Civil War hardtack biscuit.
 My stomach hurts now from laughing so hard.
-There’s some truly frightening things he eats.
+There are some truly frightening things he eats.
 Apparently he ate the meat rations from a Boer War rations meal.
 I found it, he did.
 This is INSANE!

 All right, I am going to turn off his channel now because I’m not going to get anything done.